Kuggo/UnivOREsity/README.md

 # UnivOREsity
-They say creating an unviversity is hard.
+They say creating an university is hard.
 How hard can it be?